crocokyle/XMRGUI/README.md

 Instructions:

-1. Run setup - In the release folder or at https://akhawaii.com/xmr-gui
+1. Run setup - In Releases or at https://akhawaii.com/xmr-gui
 2. Enter your Pool URL, XMR Address, Port Number, and Pool Password.
 3. Click "Mine!"